|

 Biography

-Chucho Valdés’ musical career began at the age of
+Chucho Valdés’ musical career began

-three, in 1944.
-Master pianist Bebo Valdés, his father, was
+at the age of three, in 1944.
+Master pianist Bebo Valdés,

-1965, he became a part of the Elio Reve Orchestra, moving on in
+In 1965, he became a part of the Elio Reve Orchestra, moving on

-the end of the decade, Valdés had developed a distinctive
+By the end of the decade, Valdés had developed a distinctive

 style both as a pianist and a composer.

-For 25 years, Valdés has been musical director of Irakere,
+For 25 years, Valdés has been musical director

-the further development of this style.
+celebrates the further development of this style.
 Produced by Valdés

 and Rene Lopez (who produced Bele Bele), the pianist contributes